Build a Database Server

 Access to a Discord server to share solutions and ask for help.

-PART I - Running SQL
+Running SQL

 1. The Server